Mahaspace/Rakuten-France-Multimodal-Product-Data-Classification/README.md

 # Getting started

-You can open the rakuten_notebook_v2 so you can have a brief introduction to the data and what the challenge is about.
+You can open the [rakuten notebook](./rakuten_notebook.ipynb) so you can have a brief introduction to the data and what the challenge is about.

 We provide a dummy classifier for the problem, the submissions should be based on the same structure.